-- 11. (1) The Department must- - (a) ensure the institutionalisation of planning in the Republic by strengthening and developing the institutional, technical and administrative aspects of planning in order to achieve a more coordinated and responsive government; - (b) ensure that the government is effective in promoting structural changes required for more inclusive growth, developing the Republic's human resources base and engendering a stronger democracy; - (c) ensure that the planning system serves the Republic's developmental objectives; and
+- (1) The Department must- - (a) ensure the institutionalisation of planning in the Republic by strengthening and developing the institutional, technical and administrative aspects of planning in order to achieve a more coordinated and responsive government; - (c) ensure that the planning system serves the Republic's developmental objectives; and - (d) promote a stronger and more defined developmental focus in all the three spheres of government.

-- (d) promote a stronger and more defined developmental focus in all the three spheres of government. - (2) The Minister may prescribe norms and standards to foster the institutionalisation of planning in all three spheres of Government.
+(2) The Minister, in consultation with the Commission, may prescribe norms and standards to foster the institutionalisation of planning in all three spheres of Government.